EU Data Sovereignty for Kubernetes¶

 Enforcement -- eBPF Runtime

 A daemonset deploys eBPF programs on every node to enforce secret protection at the kernel level.
-Detects and prevents secret leakage through file writes, network exfiltration, and core dumps at runtime.
+27 enforcement vectors (v0.4.8) detect and prevent secret leakage through file writes, network exfiltration, ptrace, core dumps, coredump redirect, namespace escape, and BPF tamper at runtime.

 How It Works¶